lathy88/helmwebclient/README.md

 # Helmwebclient
 Helm Web Client API is a simple Service which has endpoints to Add/Remove/List/Delete repositories & Install/Uninstall Charts in Kubernetes Cluster using helm library.
+NOT CLI ;)

 # How to build
 From the helmwebclient directory run,